debl9/Honours_glinternet/README.md

 ## Introduction
 This page contains the supporting content in my Honours statistics thesis regarding hierarchical group-lasso regression and modelling pairwise interactions within a credit loan dataset.
-Included are all of the R codes used in data cleaning, building models and analysis.
+Included are all of the [R codes](https://github.com/debl9/Honours_glinternet/tree/master/Rcodes) used in data cleaning, model building and analysis.
 Outputs can be found in the folder [Figures](https://github.com/debl9/Honours_glinternet/tree/master/Figures).

 ## 1. Data Wrangling